Compagnia Virgilio Sieni PULCINELLA_Quartet

 The famous Neapolitan character of Pulcinella is at the centre of the latest work by Virgilio Sieni, considered one of the key figures of the dance scene over the last thirty years.
 As in all the works by the Florentine choreographer, the focus is on the body and on its endless expressive possibilities.
 Through the bodies of the four dancers, the piece explores the suffering of these Pulcinellas, trapped in the tragicomic role of their mask and by the expectations of their audiences.

-Moments of authentic pathos alternate with the steps of the tammurriata, a traditional Neapolitan dance.
 The dancers, like gesture-finders, perform a series of choreographies on the themes of inhabiting space, gravity, play and lightness.
 The piece features adventurous flights, trajectories that lead to encounters, moments of coming together and of sharing.

 In this mesh of intersections, the spectators are led by Michele Rabbia’s music, played live by the author, which alternates sparse sounds with powerful and poignantly dramatic moments, and ultimately climbs to overwhelming rhythms of fleeting comedy.